The Contact Center KPI Benchmarking Guide You Need

 2. Enhancing Technology and Infrastructure

 Upgrade contact center technologies to streamline processes and improve customer interactions.
-Implementing tools such as interactive voice response (IVR), customer relationship management (CRM) systems, and workforce management software can enhance efficiency and service quality.
+Implementing tools such as interactive voice response (IVR), customer relationship management (CRM) systems, and workforce management system can enhance efficiency and service quality.

 3. Optimizing Workforce Management